scprograms/impact-sessions/index.md

 The Impact Sessions are a series of events and activities that are produced in China and the region for professionals in the global development field.

 Since 2017, the series has organized monthly drinks with notable speakers to share insights and experience in multilateral institutions.
-The events gahter a network of multilateral banks, development agencies, non-profit partners and consultants to foster real long-term collaborations, and generate relevant industry content.
+The events gather a network of multilateral banks, development agencies, non-profit partners and consultants to foster real long-term collaborations, and generate relevant industry content.

 ## Most recent event: The First Impact Sessions Unconference in Beijing